 Scott’s musical abilities span from studio to live.
 While choosing to concentrate on live music, after moving to California, he became the Production Manager for a live venue called the Vault located in Temecula, California.
 While working at the Vault, Scott began working for a live sound company called Sound Image located in Escondido, California.
 Now in his tenth year at Sound Image, he has since went on to work with other music professionals in all aspects of the music industry.
 Some of which include: BUSH, Pat Benatar, Richie Sambora, Jake Owen, and Poison.
 He has mixed and engineered live shows for numerous artists including New Politics, Tyler Hilton, My Crazy Girlfriend, Young The Giant, Big Bad Voodoo Daddy, Cher Lloyd, No Doubt, John Waite and many more.
-As a touring professional, Scott has been a Stage Technician, mixed FOH (Front of House) and Monitors, been a FOH and Monitor Technician, a Drum Consultant/Technician for the band My Darkest Days, a PA Technician (Flying PA) for Linkin’ Park, and Jimmy Buffett, Monitor Technician for Prophets of Rage (Rage Against The Machine spinoff group), was the Tour Manager, Production Manager and FOH Engineer for Tom Petty - produced group The Shelters, was the Monitor Technician for Childish Gambino, currently holds the position as the Stage Manager, Audio Technician, and RF Coordinator for Chris Isaak while working with newcomer Billie Eilish as the Monitor Technician & RF Coordinator.
+As a touring professional, Scott has been a Stage Technician, mixed FOH (Front of House) and Monitors, been a FOH and Monitor Technician, a Drum Consultant/Technician for the band My Darkest Days, a PA Technician (Flying PA) for Linkin’ Park, and Jimmy Buffett, Monitor Technician for Prophets of Rage (Rage Against The Machine spinoff group), was the Tour Manager, Production Manager and FOH Engineer for Tom Petty - produced group The Shelters, was the Monitor Technician for Childish Gambino, recently held the position as the Stage Manager, Audio Technician, and RF Coordinator for Chris Isaak, and is now working with newcomer Billie Eilish as the Monitor Technician & RF Coordinator.
 He was also an Executive Producer and financial backer on Kickstarter for the band Meytal for their 2nd studio album - The Witness, and has recently expanded his repertoire by entering the film industry to become a Producer on the Canadian film "The Cuban".